zowe/docs-site/docs/user-guide/api-mediation/api-mediation-overview.md

 The API Layer consists of the following key components:

 ### API Gateway

-The microservices that are contained within the ecosystem are located behind a reverse proxy.
-Clients interact with the gateway layer (reverse proxy).
-This layer forwards API requests to the appropriate corresponding service through the microservice endpoint UI.
-The gateway is built using Netflix Zuul and Spring Boot technology.
+Services that comprise the API ML service ecosystem are located behind a gateway (reverse proxy).
+All end users and API client applications interact through the Gateway.
+Each service is assigned a unique service ID that is used in the access URL.
+Based on the service ID, the Gateway forwards incoming API requests to the appropriate service.
+Multiple Gateway instances can be started to achieve high-availability.
+The Gateway access URL remains unchanged.
+The Gateway is built using Netflix Zuul and Spring Boot technology.

 ### Discovery Service

-The Discovery service is the central point in the API Gateway infrastructure that accepts "announcements of REST services" and serves as a repository of active services.
+The Discovery Service is the central repository of active services in the API ML ecosystem.
+The Discovery Service continuously collects and aggregates service information and serves as a repository of active services.
+When a service is started, it sends its metadata, such as the original URL, assigned serviceId, and status information to the Discovery Service.
 Back-end microservices register with this service either directly by using a Eureka client.
 Non-Spring Boot applications register with the Discover Service indirectly through a Sidecar.
 The Discovery Service is built on Eureka and Spring Boot technology.

+#### Discovery Service TLS/SSL

+HTTPS protocol can be enabled during API ML configuration and is highly recommended.
+Beyond encrypting communication, the HTTPS configuration for the Discovery Service enables hightened security for service registration.
+Without HTTPS, services provide a username and password to register in the API ML ecosystem.
+When using HTTPS, only trusted services that provide HTTPS certificates signed by a trusted certificate authority can be registered.

 ### API Catalog

-The API Catalog is the catalog of published APIs and their associated documentation that are discoverable or can be available if provisioned from the service catalog.
-The API documentation is visualized using the Swagger UI.
-The API Catalog contains APIs of services available as product versions.
+The API Catalog is the catalog of published API services and their associated documentation.
+The Catalog provides both the REST APIs and a web user interface (UI) to access them.
+The web UI follows the industry standard Swagger UI component to visualize API documentation in OpenAPI JSON format for each service.
 A service can be implemented by one or more service instances, which provide exactly the same service for high-availability or scalability.

+#### Catalog Security

+Access to the API Catalog can be protected with an Enterprise z/OS Security Manager such as IBM RACF, CA ACF2, or CA Top Secret.
+Only users who provide proper mainframe credentials can access the Catalog.
+Client authentication is implemented through the zOSMF API.

 ## Onboarding APIs
 The most important part of the ecosystem are the real API services that provide useful APIs.
 Use the following topics to understand what options you have for adding new APIs to the Mediation Layer: